 We'll buy your house quickly.
 Our compassionate team ensures you feel safe and informed throughout.

 The inevitable has happened.
 The house you bought together is now at risk because you decided to get divorced or end the relationship.
 There comes a point where you have to decide how best to tackle the joint property you own once you’re no longer a couple, and figure out whether it’s best to sell the house, let one person live there.
 Or, if you’re still on speaking terms, let the house and split the rental income between you.

 Reasons people sell their home fast after splitting up

 Joint homeowners: Selling your jointly owned home

-Property Saviour has been helping people like you deal with a house sale after their divorce or relationship breakup for many years, both in our local area of Leeds, West Yorkshire and across the UK.
+Property Saviour has been helping people like you deal with a house sale after their divorce or relationship breakup for many years, both in our local area of Leeds, West Yorkshire and across England.
 Our small friendly team of experts understand that it’s a difficult time, often fraught with high emotion and difficult memories.

 As husband and wife you may have held separate assets, combined everything, or a mixture of both.
 Let us help you make a clean break from the past and free up cash to enjoy the next part of your life’s journey.

 If you are a couple who are joint owners of a property, you both need to agree to sell in order for the sale to go ahead.
 Otherwise, if the relationship is not on speaking terms, you may have to apply for a court order to sell the jointly owned property.

 If you are the sole owner of the property, you can sell the property.
 Please make sure you have legal advice regarding splitting up of assets before you sell.